 - ENTER exchange seminars: The ENTER exchange seminar series offers selected students in an advanced stage of their dissertation the possibility to present their work in research seminars at any of the participating universities during a short term stay.
 The CDSE seminar in Mannheim regularly hosts two to three external speakers from within the ENTER network every semester.

-- ENTER jamboree: ENTER jamborees take place at the beginning of each year (February/March).
+- ENTER jamboree: ENTER jamborees take place at the beginning of each year (March/April).
 They serve first, to expose the PhD students to conference format presentations and discussions within a more intimate context than at a large conference; second, to foster the interaction between students and faculty of the different networks, towards student and faculty visits and exchange; and third, to co-ordinate the programs.
 The slots available for CDSE students by the ENTER coordinator according to a student's academic standing and his/her participation in the CDSE seminar and ENTER related activities (act as discussant for incoming ENTER speakers etc.).

 The ENTER director and coordinator at the Mannheim node is Prof. Ulrich Wagner.